aaronkollasch/jupyter-o2/README.rst

 Follow the printed path to ``jupyter-o2.cfg`` and edit according to its instructions, particularly the ``DEFAULT_USER`` and ``INIT_JUPYTER_COMMANDS`` fields.
+You may copy this file to any of the locations listed by ``jupyter-o2 --paths`` if you wish.

 Make sure you have X11 forwarding active (e.g. install `XQuartz <https://www.xquartz.org/>`_ if on a Mac).